 So, within a few months of being sworn into public office, I was proud to re-establish and co-chair the House Democratic Moms’ Caucus alongside Rep. Tana Senn to give moms (and dads!) a collective voice in the Legislature.
 The mission of the Moms’ Caucus is rooted in the belief that Washington’s moms deserve better especially during COVID-19 when millions of women left the workforce and carried the responsibility of caring for their families.

-The Moms’ Caucus advocated for 18 legislative and budget investments that included affordable child care, expanding the Paid Family and Medical Leave program, extended post-partum coverage under Medicaid, funding the Working Families Tax Credit and a budget proviso to provide TANF recipients with a $80/month diaper subsidy.
+The Moms’ Caucus advocated for 18 legislative and budget investments that included affordable child care, expanding the Paid Family and Medical Leave program, extended post-partum coverage under Medicaid, funding the Working Families Tax Credit and strong investments in the state budget for diaper banks.
 Ultimately, we saw the successful passage of all but one of our priorities which taught us that our leadership made a difference.

 We have our work cut out for us in future sessions.
 Thankfully, we have some amazing groups on our team including MomsRising/MamásConPoder who will continue advocating for what moms and families deserve.
 Thank YOU for pushing for change.
 Your lived experience as a parent makes you an expert in many things—snuggles, one-handed diaper changes, and knowing exactly what families need for strong futures.
 I want you to know that your fellow Moms in the Legislature have your back.